 Libby, you have just won the “Best Keto Waffle In The Entire World” award, which is apparently just my undying gratitude.
 You have changed my life for real, because now I can be excited about weekend breakfasts again.
 You are a Keto Goddess and I bow to you.

-- Mix the egg yolks, coconut flour, stevia, and baking powder.
+Mix the egg yolks, coconut flour, sweetener, and baking powder.

 For other breakfast ideas, take a look at my recipe finder.